aeroimperial-optimization/QUINOPT/README.txt

                           WELCOME TO QUINOPT!
 % ======================================================================= %

-A free add-on for YALMIP to solve optimisation problems with polynomial quadratic integral inequality constraints.
+An open-source add-on for YALMIP to solve optimisation problems with polynomial quadratic integral inequality constraints.